-Reflecting on this difficult stage of letting go, l sought advice from Kyle Dine, the youth program coordinator for Anaphylaxis Canada.
+Reflecting on this difficult stage of letting go, l sought advice from Kyle Dine, the youth program coordinator for Food Allergy Canada.
 He recently consulted members of his youth advisory panel and offers the following valuable tips to allergic teens – so they can safely earn a paycheque.

 Work for peanuts, not with peanuts.